AppertaFoundation/Patient-OptOut-Checker/README.md

 ![Table](/README-Pics/vw_PatientOptOut.png)

 These columns will be populated with the Hospital Number and NHS Number of patients that have opted-out of having their data used.
+Full details of populating this table from the MESH follow:

+[Check for National Data Opt-outs service]( https://digital.nhs.uk/services/national-data-opt-out/compliance-with-the-national-data-opt-out/check-for-national-data-opt-outs-service): guidance on how to install and configure MESH to enable lists of NHS numbers to be processed through the Check for National Data Opt-outs service, including a full test data pack.

+For the local part after this, we have an automated process that queries our Data Warehouse (DW) on a weekly basis and pulls the patient NHS Numbers into a flat file ready for upload where the MESH process picks it up.

+Then another automated process to pull the returned data passed back through MESH into the DW before updating our main patient entity.
+This is then ready to provide the SQL View used by the  opt-out App.

 ***

 #### Using the 'Opt-Out Checker'